LeviEyal/ArielAutoLogin/README.md

-# Ariel University information systems Auto-Login Chrome Extention
+# Ariel systems Auto-Login Chrome Extention
 A simple chrome extention that provides links for fast connection to the information systems of Ariel University

 # The links